 2. Caring For Your Real Christmas Tree

-Do I need to keep our real Christmas tree in water?
+Do I need to keep a real Christmas tree in water?

 Yes, real Christmas trees need to be kept in water just like a bunch of fresh flowers for them to last well and not dry out.